Generic selectors

 The Holy Spirit does not control people.
 If that were true, then no one who has it would ever be at risk of losing salvation.
 The Holy Spirit would simply force them to obey God.
 However, even those with the Holy Spirit can fall away:

-HEBREWS 6:4-6 For it is impossible for those who were once enlightened, and who personally obtained the heavenly gift, and became partakers of the Holy Spirit, 5 And who have tasted the good Word of God, and the powers of the world to come, 6 If they have fallen away, to renew them again unto repentance; seeing that they are crucifying the Son of God for themselves, and are publicly holding Him in contempt.
+HEBREWS 6:4-6 For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, 5 and have tasted the good word of God and the powers of the age to come, 6 if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.

 The Holy Spirit also never subverts the thoughts and actions of a person.
 People with the Holy Spirit are able to independently make choices and determine their own course of action, which is contrary to demonic possession.